Managing up: What it means and why it’s important

 With a results-oriented manager, a way to manage up is to acknowledge the importance of performance standards – and meet them.
 Supporting your teammates in maintaining performance standards helps your manager (and your team) succeed.

 If you have greater technical capability than your manager, help them learn the needed skills.
 Managers are not always well-versed in every new tool, but perhaps you’ve had experience with one in your role.
 Take the time to give them support with new technologies.

 11. Vision and goal setting

 Does your manager help you see the vision and strategy of your company in actionable components?
-Let them know it makes a difference for you.
-When your manager knows that you understand how your role contributes to the success of the company, they can focus on results.
+Let them know it makes a difference to you.
+When your manager knows you understand how your role contributes to the company's success, they can focus on results.

 Why is managing up important?

 Managing up with a longtime boss can also help you renew your relationship.
-Make a few of the goals above a priority in your next one-on-one, like talking through communication, getting to know something personal, or understanding their development goals.
-With these tools, you’re on your way to a better managerial relationship at work.
+Make a few goals related to managing up to prioritize in your next 1-on-1, like talking through communication, getting to know something personal, or understanding their development goals.
+With these tools in hand, you’re on your way to a better managerial relationship at work.